plencka/lifestyle-atlas/README.md

 ## Installation
 To get started, run the following commands in the root directory of the cloned local repository:

+You might want to clone repository using UNIX related command line.
+Powershell caused issues with file formatting.

 ### 1. Configure environment
 Copy example environment file.
 Adjust it to your requirements or leave it unmodified:
 ```shell script